Zorlin/veda/PLAN.md

 Please review this plan and either:
 1. Approve it as is (respond with "APPROVED: " followed by the original plan)
 2. Suggest improvements (respond with "IMPROVED: " followed by your improved version)

+---

+### Council Round 9 (2025-04-12 20:15:23)
+*   **Summary of Last Round:** The council has shifted focus to implementing comprehensive resilience testing as outlined in the updated goal.prompt.
+We've begun creating a robust test suite that simulates various failure scenarios including resource exhaustion, network failures, and malformed data.
+Additionally, we've enhanced the system to automatically update goal.prompt when test failures are detected, ensuring that fixing these failures becomes the highest priority in subsequent iterations.

+*   **Blockers/Issues:** None currently, but we anticipate potential challenges in simulating certain failure conditions realistically without affecting the actual system stability.

+*   **Next Steps/Tasks:**
+    *   [ ] Complete implementation of the resilience test suite with comprehensive coverage of failure scenarios
+    *   [ ] Enhance the test failure detection system to provide more detailed diagnostics in the updated goal.prompt
+    *   [ ] Implement automated recovery mechanisms for common failure scenarios
+    *   [ ] Add metrics to measure system resilience and recovery capabilities
+    *   [ ] Document all resilience testing procedures and results for future reference

+*   **Reference:** This plan must always respect the high-level goals and constraints in README.md, particularly the focus on "breaking the system to make it stronger" as emphasized in the current goal.prompt.